wicked-rainman/wicked-rainman.github.io/projects/M5StackWarDriving.md

 There's also a range of backpack styled modules available.
 They get attached to the back of the unit and are held in place by magnets embedded in the case.
 All in all, quite a fun product to play with.
 I shelled out further and bought a GPS backpack.
-WiFi and Bluetooth are built in, so that meant I could write some [_war driving code and a bluetooth scanner_](https://github.com/wicked-rainman/M5Stack-Fire "WiFi and Bluetooth scanning").
+WiFi and Bluetooth are built in, so that meant I could write some [war driving code](https://github.com/wicked-rainman/M5Stack-Fire "WiFi scanning") and maybe do some Bluetooth scanning.
 With the addition of a  usb battery bank, it seems to work very well!